plentymarkets/plugin-elastic-export-shipping-profiles/meta/documents/user_guide_en.md

-# Elastic Export Shipping Profiles Plugin user guide
+# ElasticExportShippingProfiles plugin user guide

 <div class="container-toc"></div>

 ## Registering with Shipping Profiles

-Shipping Profiles is an in-house plentymarkets plugin intended to provide a list with the shipping profiles available for the given articles.
+ElasticExportShippingProfiles is an in-house plentymarkets plugin intended to provide a list with the shipping profiles available for the given items.

 ## Setting up the data format ShippingProfiles-Plugin in plentymarkets

 To use this format, you need the Elastic Export plugin.

-Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up Shipping Profiles plugin in plentymarkets.
+Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up the data format ShippingProfiles-Plugin in plentymarkets.

 ## License